-Ganglioneuroma is a tumor of the peripheral nervous system.
+Ganglioneuroma is a tumor of the autonomic nervous system.

-Ganglioneuromas usually occur in people ages 10 to 40.
+Ganglioneuromas usually occur in people over 10 years of age.
 They grow slowly, and may release certain chemicals or hormones.

-A ganglioneuroma usually causes no symptoms, and is only discovered when being examined or treated for another condition.
+A ganglioneuroma usually causes no symptoms.
+The tumor is only discovered when a person is examined or treated for another condition.

-Symptoms depend on the location of the tumor and the type of chemicals released.
+Symptoms depend on the location of the tumor and the type of chemicals it releases.

 If the tumor is in the chest area (mediastinum), symptoms may include: